r-lib/vctrs/tests/testthat/_snaps/assert.md

     Output
       <error/rlang_error>
       Error in `list_all_size()`:
-      ! `x` must be a list, not a number.
+      ! `x` must be a list, not the number 1.
     Code
       (expect_error(list_check_all_size(1, 2, arg = "arg", call = call("foo"))))
     Output
       <error/rlang_error>
       Error in `list_check_all_size()`:
-      ! `x` must be a list, not a number.
+      ! `x` must be a list, not the number 1.

 # list_all_size() and list_check_all_size() validate `size`